cs3157/recitations/H-Linked-Lists/linked-lists.md

 - If `prevNode` is `NULL`, this function should behave just like `addFront`.
-- Otherwise, assume `prevNode` to be in the list, add a new node containing `data` after `prevNode`.
+- Otherwise, assume `prevNode` to be in the list, add a new node containing `data` after `prevNode`. your match.
-    - Using the same idea as `findNode`, go through the list until you find your match.
-    - Then, reroute some `next` pointers appropriately to "insert" the node you just made into the list.
+    Reroute some `next` pointers appropriately to "insert" the node you just made into the list.

 ### Reversing a List